metio/terraform-provider-k8s/docs/data-sources/operator_tigera_io_installation_v1_manifest.md

 - `host_ports` (String) HostPorts configures whether or not Calico will support Kubernetes HostPorts.
 Valid only when using the Calico CNI plugin.
 Default: Enabled
 - `ip_pools` (Attributes List) IPPools contains a list of IP pools to create if none exist.
 At most one IP pool of each address family may be specified.
 If omitted, a single pool will be configured if needed. (see [below for nested schema](#nestedatt--spec--calico_network--ip_pools))
 - `linux_dataplane` (String) LinuxDataplane is used to select the dataplane used for Linux nodes.
 In particular, it causes the operator to add required mounts and environment variables for the particular dataplane.
 If not specified, iptables mode is used.
 Default: Iptables
+- `linux_policy_setup_timeout_seconds` (Number) LinuxPolicySetupTimeoutSeconds delays new pods from running containers until their policy has been programmed in the dataplane.
+The specified delay defines the maximum amount of time that the Calico CNI plugin will wait for policy to be programmed.
+Only applies to pods created on Linux nodes.  * A value of 0 disables pod startup delays.
+Default: 0
 - `mtu` (Number) MTU specifies the maximum transmission unit to use on the pod network.
 If not specified, Calico will perform MTU auto-detection based on the cluster network.
 - `multi_interface_mode` (String) MultiInterfaceMode configures what will configure multiple interface per pod.
 Only valid for Calico Enterprise installations using the Calico CNI plugin.
 Default: None
 - `node_address_autodetection_v4` (Attributes) NodeAddressAutodetectionV4 specifies an approach to automatically detect node IPv4 addresses.
 If not specified, will use default auto-detection settings to acquire an IPv4 address for each node. (see [below for nested schema](#nestedatt--spec--calico_network--node_address_autodetection_v4))
 - `node_address_autodetection_v6` (Attributes) NodeAddressAutodetectionV6 specifies an approach to automatically detect node IPv6 addresses.
 If not specified, IPv6 addresses will not be auto-detected. (see [below for nested schema](#nestedatt--spec--calico_network--node_address_autodetection_v6))
+- `sysctl` (Attributes List) Sysctl configures sysctl parameters for tuning plugin (see [below for nested schema](#nestedatt--spec--calico_network--sysctl))
+- `windows_dataplane` (String) WindowsDataplane is used to select the dataplane used for Windows nodes.
+In particular, it causes the operator to add required mounts and environment variables for the particular dataplane.
+If not specified, it is disabled and the operator will not render the Calico Windows nodes daemonset.
+Default: Disabled

 <a id="nestedatt--spec--calico_network--ip_pools"></a>
 ### Nested Schema for `spec.calico_network.ip_pools`